tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 .. figure:: images/pro382_cis.jpg

-Voila!
+Voilá!
 Not only are we now free of outliers here, but backbone and sidechains are making a perfect fit to the density.
 Feel free to repeat on the other two chains to confirm the result for yourself (with a little practice, this can be done in well under a minute per chain).